 Atypical CLL cells are more likely to have an extra copy of chromosome 12 (trisomy 12) and the cells may produce proteins that are not typically produced by CLL cells.
 If more than 55% of the cancer cells in the sample are prolymphocytes, the diagnosis changes to B-cell prolymphocytic leukemia, which is a different, more aggressive type of cancer.

 The cancer cells seen in a tissue sample such as a lymph node are very similar looking to those seen in the blood.
-The cancer cells are mostly small, except for groups of larger cells called proliferation centres.
-A test called immunohistochemistry is often performed on the tissue sample to confirm the diagnosis.
-See the Immunohistochemistry section below for more information.
+The cancer cells are mostly small, except for groups of larger cells called proliferation centers.

-CLL/SLL can transform in one of the ways:
+CLL can transform in one of three ways:

-Because these conditions are more aggressive, they require different treatment than CLL/SLL without transformation.
+Because these conditions are more aggressive, they require different treatment than CLL without transformation.